What is background data and how to restrict background data in Android

 It’s worth knowing that despite your best efforts, some apps continue to use data in the background even while you don’t have them open.
 There are many Android apps that, without your knowledge, will go ahead and connect to your cellular network even when the app is closed.

-Background data usage can wrack up quite a bit of MB.
+Background data usage can burn through a fair bit of mobile data.
 The good news is, you can reduce data usage.
 All you have to do is turn off background data.
 We’ll show you how to restrict background data on your Android phone and cut any lingering data usage.

 What is background data?